ndamnjanovic/mail-tracker/README.md

 ============

 Mini application that creates usage report of user's gmail account.

-More information can be found [here](https://developers.google.com/admin-sdk/reports/)
+More information can be found in [official docs](https://developers.google.com/admin-sdk/reports/).

 ## Installation